Flowers + Plants 101

 - Black-eyed Susan arrangement.
 Black-eyed Susan’s are an iconic summer flower.
 They look very similar to a sunflower but smaller.
 Their large black center and yellow petals are distinctive enough that this flower works well in a mono-flower arrangement.
 You can also pair black-eyed Susans with Aster Solidago or Statice.

-- Tropical While you may not live in a location that grows tropical flowers, arrangements like this one may still work for you.
+- Tropical While you may not live in a location that grows tropical flower delivery flowers, arrangements like this one may still work for you.
 Summer is hot, just like tropical locations.
 Yes, you can enjoy a tropical bouquet anytime, but summer is a great time to include in your home.
 It will last longer because of the hotter temperatures.
 Plus, the bright colors of tropical flowers complement the season.

 - Brightly colored roses.
 Most roses bloom in the late spring and summer.
 They come in every shade imaginable, which makes them ideal for a spring or summer bouquet.
-Try our Rainbow Rose arrangement for a brightly colored summer bouquet.
+Try our Rainbow Rose bouquet arrangement for a brightly colored summer bouquet.

 - Bring in the green.
 Summer is not just about colors.
 It is the season when everything is in bloom.
 That means there will be a lot of green everywhere you turn.
 An all-green or predominately green flower arrangement brings that summertime lusciousness into your home.
 For this one, you could choose to contrast the green with color or just use different shades of green.
 Either way, green is an underappreciated but crucial summer color.